vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

    ![Image of download package](media/download-package.png)

    > [!NOTE]
-> The collection of the investigation package may fail if the device's battery level is low or if the machine is on a metered connection.
+   > The collection of the investigation package may fail if a device has a low battery level or is on a metered connection.

 ### Investigation package contents for Windows devices